JWKennington/sxolar/docs/source/index.rst

 summarizing query results into digest formats, based on a configuration file.

 The tools are written in Python and are designed to be used in any python application.
-The tools are designed to be used in place of the [Arxiv API](https://arxiv.org/help/api/index), with a simpler interface and more features, including
+The tools are designed to be used in place of the `Arxiv API <https://arxiv.org/help/api/index>`, with a simpler interface and more features, including

 * Searching and downloading papers
 * Creating personalized search indices for easy repeated searches